 - Stop snacking

-The simpler the rules, the easier it is to implement diets in everyday life.
+The simpler the rules, the easier to implement diets in everyday life.

 It also brings a time efficiency to your everyday life that traditional diets can’t offer: